In this post we’ll discuss how to change your running technique without thinking about how you run.

 Should we therefore just accept how we run?
 Yes and no.

-If we give our CNS a better option, in my experience it will take it immediately.
+If we give our CNS a better option, it may take it.

 Let me give you a couple of examples to illustrate the point.